 The application and registration fees are set in the CRTO By-law (article 32).
-The fees were initially approved in 1994 (Regulation); the amounts have not changed since then.
+The fees, which are the same for all applicants, were initially approved in 1994 (Regulation); the amounts have not changed since then.
+Application fee (non-refundable): \$75

-Application fee (non-refundable) \$75 Registration fee \$500
+Registration fee: \$500